Mediation with a skilled family law mediator is the best way to negotiate separation and divorce agreements, bar none.

 If parties to pending litigation stipulate, in a writing signed by the parties outside the presence of the court or orally before the court, for settlement of the case, or part thereof, the court, upon motion, may enter judgment pursuant to the terms of the

 This is a CCP Section 664.6 clause commonly included in written agreements drafted and signed during mediation:

 The parties agree that the settlement terms, which are set forth below, are binding and enforceable under Code of Civil Procedure section 664.6.

-If you’d like my help preparing for and participating in mediation, please call Laura at 415-968-3028 or complete the form below and schedule consulting and coaching sessions.
+If you’d like my help preparing for and participating in mediation, please complete the form below and schedule a consulting or coaching session.